Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Each is described below.

-With either type of bronchoscopy, your doctor uses a saltwater solution called saline.
+With either type of bronchoscopy, your doctor puts a saltwater solution (saline) into the lung passageways.
 This liquid flushes the area and helps collect cells, fluids, and other materials in your airways.
 Your doctor may also put tiny brushes, needles, or forceps through the bronchoscope to collect cells from any suspicious-looking areas.
 He or she will send all the collected samples to a lab to be checked for cancer.

 This is also called needle aspiration or transthoracic needle aspiration.
-Your doctor may use this procedure if your tumor can’t be reached easily by a bronchoscope.
-The doctor inserts a hollow needle through your chest and into the tumor to remove some tissue.
-Often, you will be having an X-ray or CT scan at the same time.
+Your doctor may use this test if your tumor can’t be reached easily by a bronchoscope.
+The doctor puts a thin, hollow needle through your chest and into the tumor to remove some tissue.
+Often you will have an X-ray or CT scan at the same time.
 That helps the doctor see the tumor and guide the needle.

 You will lie on a bed.
 Or you may sit on the edge of the bed or a chair and rest your head and arms on a table.
-The doctor injects a local anesthetic into your skin on your chest or back to numb the area.
-Then, the doctor inserts the thoracentesis needle.
-It goes above a rib into the space between the lining of the outside of your lungs and your chest wall, called the pleural space.
+The doctor injects medicine into your skin on your chest or back to numb the area.
+Then the doctor inserts the thoracentesis needle.
+It goes above a rib into the space between the lining of the outside of your lungs and your chest wall (pleural space).
 You may feel pressure.
 Your doctor sends the collected fluid to a lab to be checked for cancer.
 You may be able to drive yourself home after the test.

-A thoracotomy is a type of surgery and is done in a hospital.
-The surgeon opens up the chest to look for lung cancer.
-This is usually done when the diagnosis cannot be made by any of the other methods.
+A thoracotomy is a type of surgery.
+It is done in an operating room.
+The surgeon opens up your chest to look for lung cancer.
+This is usually done when the doctor can’t make the diagnosis by any of the other methods.
 If possible, the surgeon removes the entire tumor during a thoracotomy.

-You must check into the hospital.
-On the day of your surgery, you get a general anesthetic.
-This drug puts you to sleep so that you don’t feel anything.
-The surgeon cuts between your ribs to expose your lungs and look for diseased tissue.
+You must check into the hospital for a thoracotomy.
+On the day of your surgery, you get medicine so you will sleep through the surgery.
+You won’t feel anything.
+The surgeon cuts between your ribs to reach your lungs and look for diseased tissue.
 The doctor takes out some of the diseased tissue and sends it to a lab to be checked for cancer.
-When you wake up, you’ll have a tube in your chest to drain air, fluid, and blood.
-You’ll need to stay in the hospital for a couple of days.
-During that time, you’ll get pain medication.
+When you wake up, you will have a tube in your chest to drain air, fluid, and blood.
+You may need to stay in the hospital for a couple of days.
+During that time, you will get pain medication.

-A similar, but slightly less invasive procedure, is a thoracoscopy.
-The surgeon can use this to examine and biopsy the outer surface or the linings of the lungs and other nearby structures.
-Like a thoracotomy, you get a general anesthetic before this procedure.
+A similar but slightly less invasive procedure is a thoracoscopy.
+The surgeon can use this to look at and take a biopsy of the outer surface or the linings of the lungs and other nearby structures.
+Like a thoracotomy, you get medicine so that you will sleep during the surgery.
 But instead of making one long incision, the surgeon makes a few small cuts in the chest wall.
-A long, thin instrument with a small video camera on the end is inserted through one of the cuts to allow the surgeon to see, and special instruments are inserted through the other cuts to sample any abnormal areas.
+The surgeon puts a long, thin instrument with a small video camera on the end through one of the cuts to let him or her see.
+The surgeon also puts special instruments through the other cuts to sample any abnormal areas.
 Because the incisions are smaller, people usually recover quicker from this type of procedure.